Journal

 Read Time: 5 minutes

 Author.
-Clare Booth • Director
+Clare Booth

-The Passivhaus Trust highlighted this in its recent paper, Misunderstanding Passivhaus Principles, sharing evidence from real projects where a pick-and-mix approach led to serious failings.
+The Passivhaus Trust highlighted this in its recent paper, 'Misunderstanding Passivhaus Principles', sharing evidence from two real projects in Wales where a pick-and-mix approach led to serious problems.
 Before we look at those, here's a quick recap of the Passivhaus principles.

 The Principles That Make Passivhaus Work

-5 Building Principles:
+5 Passivhaus Building Principles:

-• Generous amounts of high-performance insulation:
+• Continuous amounts of high-performance insulation:

-Keeps you comfortable and reduces energy demand.
+Keeps you comfortable all year round and reduces energy demand.

 • Airtight construction: